jesskelsall/astarus/characters/sengras-longfoot.md

 ## Summary

-Sengras Longfoot is a halfling earth genasi that works for the [Eskrigg](../places/cities/eskrigg.md) [Astornox](../organisations/government/astornox/astornox.md).
-He is a peaceful and matter of fact man.
+Sengras Longfoot is a melancholic yet well spoken earth genasi that works for the [Eskrigg](../places/cities/eskrigg.md) [Astornox](../organisations/government/astornox/astornox.md).

 [Darius Dunn](darius-dunn.md) has been in contact with him while investigating the presence and nature of genasi in the [Kingdom of Astor](../civilisations/kingdom-of-astor/kingdom-of-astor.md).